Portugal Food Guide

 Bacalhau

-Portugal's culinary icon - salt cod prepared in hundreds of different ways, from the creamy Bacalhau à Brás with eggs and potatoes to the baked Bacalhau com Natas.
+The country's defining ingredient: salt cod cooked hundreds of ways, from the eggy Bacalhau à Brás to the baked, cream-rich Bacalhau com Natas.

 Allergens: